jacintak/jacintak.github.io/static/teaching/GLM/lectures/01-regression-fundamentals.md

 data:  Height by Thickness
 t = 1.6339, df = 28.168, p-value = 0.1134
-alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
+alternative hypothesis: true difference in means between group Thick and group Thin is not equal to 0 95 percent confidence interval:
  -0.9240387  8.2181563
 sample estimates: